The role of the immune system to protect against disease or other potentially damaging foreign bodies

 For example, women get autoimmune diseases at a rate of about 2 to 1 compared to men — 6.4 percent of women vs. 2.7 percent of men.
 The disease usually starts during a woman’s childbearing years.

 Some autoimmune diseases are more common in certain ethnic groups.
-For example, lupus affects more persons from African-descent and Hispanics more than Caucasians.
+For example, lupus affects more persons of African-descent and Hispanics more than Caucasians.

 Certain autoimmune diseases, like multiple sclerosis and lupus, are genetic, family members inherit a susceptibility to an autoimmune condition.
 But not every family member will necessarily have the same disease